To make your preparation easier here I have listed a complete guide to the Annapurna to know before trekking in the region.

 Transportation During the Annapurna Base Camp Trek

-As the walk to Annapurna Base Camp Trek starts from Nayapul.
-You can reach Nayapul through local transportation (Bus) or you can also hire a private car/jeep or hire a shared jeep.
+The walk to Annapurna Base Camp Trek starts from Nayapul.
+You can reach Nayapul through local transportation (Bus) or you can also hire a private car/jeep or a shared jeep.

 It's about 1/2 hour's drive from Pokhara to Nayapul.
 However, if you start your journey from Kathmandu, you can either fly or drive to Pokhara.
 The drive takes about 6/7 hours whereas the flight is just about 25/30 minutes.